Berta Cáceres: Family seeks justice

 One day before her 45th birthday on March 3, 2016, Berta Cáceres was shot dead in her home after years of threats to her life for her work as a fearless human rights activist.

-The mother of four, herself a member of the indigenous Lenca group, was a hero to rural indigenous populations in Honduras, whose have been under constant threat in recent years from groups wanting to build mega-projects such dams and mines and carry out logging on their land.
+The mother of four, herself a member of the indigenous Lenca group, was a hero to rural indigenous populations in Honduras, who have been under constant threat in recent years from groups wanting to build mega-projects such dams and mines and carry out logging on their land.

 She was tireless in their defense.